sbarthol/scoogle/README.md

 - `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
 Defaults to `localhost`.
 - `--zooKeeperPort` The port of the ZooKeeper Quorum server.
 Defaults to `2181`.
 - `-h, --help` Show help message.

+## Frontend written in *React*

+Inside the *frontend* directory, run `npm start` in order to serve the frontend in developer mode.
+Run `npm run build` to build the production files.
+When the build has completed, the static files will be located inside the *target* directory of the maven project and will be served by the `Server` class.

+The frontend consists of a home page with a searchbar.
+Upon hitting a *Search* button, the frontend displays a list of websites matching the keywords put in the searchbar.
+The pagination groups the links by 10.